nguyenvukhang/kitty2/docs/shell-integration.rst

 --copy-env>`, :option:`--stdin-source <launch --stdin-source>`, :option:`--marker <launch --marker>` and :option:`--watcher <launch --watcher>`.

-:command:`clone-in-kitty` can be configured to source arbitrary code in the cloned window using environment variables.
+:command:`clone-in-alatty` can be configured to source arbitrary code in the cloned window using environment variables.
 It will automatically clone virtual environments created by the :link:`Python venv module
 <https://docs.python.org/3/library/venv.html>` or :link:`Conda
 <https://conda.io/>`.
 In addition, setting the
-env var :envvar:`KITTY_CLONE_SOURCE_CODE` to some shell code will cause that code to be run in the cloned window with :code:`eval`.
-Similarly, setting :envvar:`KITTY_CLONE_SOURCE_PATH` to the path of a file will cause that file to be sourced in the cloned window.
+env var :envvar:`ALATTY_CLONE_SOURCE_CODE` to some shell code will cause that code to be run in the cloned window with :code:`eval`.
+Similarly, setting :envvar:`ALATTY_CLONE_SOURCE_PATH` to the path of a file will cause that file to be sourced in the cloned window.
 This can be controlled by :opt:`clone_source_strategies`.

-:command:`clone-in-kitty` works by asking the shell to serialize its internal state (mainly CWD and env vars) and this state is transmitted to kitty and restored by the shell integration scripts in the cloned window.
+:command:`clone-in-alatty` works by asking the shell to serialize its internal state (mainly CWD and env vars) and this state is transmitted to alatty and restored by the shell integration scripts in the cloned window.

 .. _edit_file:

-Edit files in new kitty windows even over SSH
+Edit files in new alatty windows even over SSH
 ------------------------------------------------

 .. code-block:: sh

-   edit-in-kitty myfile.txt
+   edit-in-alatty myfile.txt
-   edit-in-kitty --type tab --title "Editing My File" myfile.txt
+   edit-in-alatty --type tab --title "Editing My File" myfile.txt
    # open myfile.txt at line 75 (works with vim, neovim, emacs, nano, micro)
-   edit-in-kitty +75 myfile.txt
+   edit-in-alatty +75 myfile.txt

-The :command:`edit-in-kitty` command allows you to seamlessly edit files in your default :opt:`editor` in new kitty windows.
+The :command:`edit-in-alatty` command allows you to seamlessly edit files in your default :opt:`editor` in new alatty windows.
 This works even over SSH (if you use the :doc:`ssh kitten <kittens/ssh>`), allowing you to easily edit remote files in your local editor with all its bells and whistles.

-The :command:`edit-in-kitty` command takes almost all the same arguments as the :doc:`launch <launch>` command, so you can open a new tab instead or a new OS window, etc. Not all arguments are supported, see the discussion in the :ref:`clone_shell` section above.
+The :command:`edit-in-alatty` command takes almost all the same arguments as the :doc:`launch <launch>` command, so you can open a new tab instead or a new OS window, etc. Not all arguments are supported, see the discussion in the :ref:`clone_shell` section above.

-In order to avoid remote code execution, kitty will only execute the configured editor and pass the file path to edit to it.
+In order to avoid remote code execution, alatty will only execute the configured editor and pass the file path to edit to it.

-.. note:: To edit files using sudo the best method is to set the :code:`SUDO_EDITOR` environment variable to ``kitten edit-in-kitty`` and then edit the file using the ``sudoedit`` or ``sudo -e`` commands.
+.. note:: To edit files using sudo the best method is to set the :code:`SUDO_EDITOR` environment variable to ``kitten edit-in-alatty`` and then edit the file using the ``sudoedit`` or ``sudo -e`` commands.